Free COVID-19 Vaccines

 Ravenswood has the Pfizer and Johnson & Johnson (aka: J&J, Janssen) COVID-19 vaccines.
 RFHN receives vaccines from the Public Health Departments of San Mateo and Santa Clara Counties and directly for the Federal Health Resource Services Administration.

 COVID-19 Vaccines are now available to individuals age 12 or older.

 For the Ravenswood Community Vaccine Clinics, you DO NOT need an appointment.

 Yes.
 Ravenswood and MayView providers are offering COVID vaccines to our registered patients at the time of their medical visits.

 The COVID-19 vaccine will teach your immune system how to recognize and fight the virus that causes COVID-19 so that you may either prevent an infection or have milder infection.
 The thousands of vaccine trials and the millions of people who have now been vaccinated have demonstrated that serious illness, hospitalization and death can be prevented when people are vaccinated against COVID-19.

 The most common side effects include:

-These typically last several days and were more commonly reported after the second dose.
+These typically last 1-3 days and are more commonly reported after the second dose.

 Severe allergic reactions are rare, but may occur.
-If it does occur, it will be shortly after the vaccine.
-We ask everyone to stay at least 15 minutes so that we can observe them for immediate side effects or 30 minutes if there is a history of a severe allergic reaction.
-Please make sure to let us know if you have had these types of reactions or if you are a highly allergic individual so that we can watch you more closely.
+If it does occur, it will shortly be after receiving the vaccine injection.
+Therefore, we ask everyone to stay at least 15 minutes so that we can observe them for immediate side effects or 30 minutes if there is a history of severe allergic reactions.
+Please make sure to let us know if you have had these types of reactions before, or if you are a highly allergic individual so that we can watch you more closely.
 Please note that you may have reactions after the observation period.
-Once you leave, if you have any further reactions of concern to you, please contact 911 if you feel it is an emergency or your primary care provider if you have any other questions.
+Once you leave, if you have any further reactions of concern to you, please contact 911 if you feel it is an emergency or contact your primary care provider if you have any other questions.